MerginMaps/mobile/INSTALL.md

    ```
    sudo apt-get install -y \
-      gperf autopoint '^libxcb.*-dev' libx11-xcb-dev libegl1-mesa libegl1-mesa-dev \
+         gperf autopoint '^libxcb.*-dev' libx11-xcb-dev libegl1-mesa-dev \
          libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev \
-      autoconf-archive libgstreamer-gl1.0-0 libgstreamer-plugins-base1.0-0 libfuse2 \
+         autoconf-archive libgstreamer-gl1.0-0 libgstreamer-plugins-base1.0-0 libfuse2t64 \
-      bison flex lcov nasm libxrandr-dev xvfb
+         lcov nasm libxrandr-dev mono-complete xvfb libltdl-dev libwayland-dev libwayland-egl-backend-dev \
+         wayland-protocols
    ```

    Also install CMake, Ninja and ccache

 2. Install vcpkg and checkout to correct version from file `VCPKG_BASELINE` Read [vcpkg](#vcpkg) section.

 3. Configure mobile app
    We assume the structure on the system:

    ```
-   mm1/
+   mm/
      build/
      vcpkg/
      mobile/
    ```

    This is command line to setup build system.
 As part of the cmake configure step it will compile all the deps (Qt, GDAL, QGIS), so it can take considerable time (e.g. an hour).
 Subsequent runs will be faster as the libraries without change will be taken from local binary vcpkg cache.

    Alternatively you can open QtCreator and add cmake defines to the QtCreator Project setup table and configure from QtCreator (recommended for development and debugging)

    To use USE_MM_SERVER_API_KEY read [Secrets](#secrets) section.

    ```
    mkdir -p build
    cd build
    cmake \
       -DCMAKE_BUILD_TYPE=Debug \
       -DVCPKG_TARGET_TRIPLET=x64-linux \
-      -DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake \
+      -DCMAKE_TOOLCHAIN_FILE=<path-to-directory>/vcpkg/scripts/buildsystems/vcpkg.cmake \
       -DUSE_MM_SERVER_API_KEY=FALSE \
       -DCMAKE_CXX_COMPILER_LAUNCHER=ccache \
       -DENABLE_TESTS=TRUE \
       -GNinja \
       -S ../mobile
    ```

    Note: `libpq` will fail to build if the `zic` tool is not in the system path.
 In that case, set the `ZIC` environment variable to the full path leading to the executable, for example: `export ZIC=/usr/sbin/zic`.

 4. Build application

    ```
    ninja
    ```

 5. Run mobile app

    ```
-   ./app/Input
+   ./app/MerginMaps
    ```

    For testing read [Auto Testing](#auto-testing) section.

 # 4. Building Android (on Linux/macOS/Windows) <a name="building-android"></a>